zzl0/zzl0.github.com/_posts/2013-06-19-pro-git-notes.md

 ---
 layout: post
 title: Notes of Pro Git
+tags: git
+comments: yes
+og_image_url: ""
+description: "Git is a great revision control and source code management system, this post records my thought when reading the book Pro Git."
 ---

 This post records my thought when reading the book *Pro Git*